nkp48/A03/README.md

 https://www.jetbrains.com/webstorm/download/#section=windows

 # Step-2 Installation Guide:
-<li>Run the installer and follow the steps:</li>>
+<li>Run the installer and follow the steps:</li>

-<li>Make a desktop shortcut to start WebStorm.</li>>
+<li>Make a desktop shortcut to start WebStorm.</li>
-<li>To execute WebStorm command-line launchers from any working directory in the Command Prompt,</li>>
+<li>To execute WebStorm command-line launchers from any working directory in the Command Prompt,
-add the directory containing them to the PATH environment variable.
+add the directory containing them to the PATH environment variable.</li>

 ![image](Web1.PNG)

 Next page will show you this options.
 You can choose as per your needs.

 1.Create a new project (If you want to create a new project)

 2.Create a project from existing local sources (If you already have project in your local)